simonmichael/hledger/hledger-lib/hledger_csv.m4.md

  comment  XXX deductible ? check it
 ```

 ## `end`

-As mentioned above, this rule can be used inside conditional blocks
+This rule can be used inside [if blocks](#if) (only), to make hledger stop
-(only) to cause hledger to stop reading CSV records and proceed with
+reading this CSV file and move on (to the next input file, or to command execution).
-command execution.
 Eg:
 ```rules
 # ignore everything following the first empty record
 if ,,,,
  end
 ```

 ## `include`